entando/entando-docs/vuepress/docs/next/docs/curate/bundle-versions-faq.md

 ## My bundle contains a microservice generated with the Entando Component Generator, does the version of the microservice have to be the same as the bundle version?

-The version of the microservice - or to be more precise the Docker image associated with the microservice - isn't bound to the version of the bundle containing the microservice itself.
+The version of the Docker image associated with the microservice isn't bound to the version of the bundle containing the microservice itself.

 This gives the bundle developer complete control over the bundle release process, especially in those situations where the bundle contains more components and even more microservices.